Tylenol (Acetaminophen)

 “Despite being preventable with proper use, acetaminophen overdose remains a leading cause of acute liver failure due to factors like lack of public awareness, misuse and the drug’s widespread availability,” Dr. Abroon said.

 You might exceed the safe limit for acetaminophen if you don’t follow the label instructions or if you use more than one product that contains it.
 Be cautious not to exceed 4,000 milligrams per day.
-If you’re using different acetaminophen products, you can ask your doctor or pharmacist for help with tracking the total amount.

 Tylenol Use in Pregnancy and Legal Scrutiny

-Tylenol Lawsuits Claim It Caused ADHD & Autism
+Tylenol ADHD & Autism Lawsuits

 The lawsuits claimed mothers who took over-the-counter acetaminophen during pregnancy may have an increased risk of their children developing ASD or ADHD.